mkpbd/EFCoreAndOtherORM/readme.md

+The NuGet packages are listed for the activity project using the Manage NuGet Packages for Solution option

+1. Microsoft.EntityFrameworkCore
+2. Microsoft.EntityFrameworkCore.Design
+3. Microsoft.EntityFrameworkCore.SqlServer
+4. Microsoft.EntityFrameworkCore.Tools

+ add-migration Initial_Migration

 You can use EF Core as an O/RM that maps between the relational database and the .NET world of classes and software code.